-Running uphill is not easy, but it is a great way to get in shape.
+Running uphill is not easy but is a great way to get in shape.
 If you can run uphill without stopping, you can run anywhere.
-Runners who struggle with hills are often winded and out of breath on even slight inclines.
+Runners struggling with hills are often winded and out of breath on slight inclines.

 Try these tips to improve your ability to run uphill:

-Start slowly: When running uphill, you should start slowly and gradually increase your speed as you go.
-If you go too fast from the start, you could end up walking instead of running.
+Start slowly: When running uphill, gradually increase your speed.
+If you go too fast from the start, you could walk instead of running.

 Don’t lean forward: When running uphill, it’s tempting to lean forward so that gravity helps pull you along.
-But leaning forward puts extra stress on your body and makes it harder to breathe properly.
+But leaning forward puts extra stress on your body and makes breathing harder.
 Instead, keep your back straight and your head up, so your body is properly aligned.
 This will make breathing easier and allow more oxygen into your lungs while exercising.

 Use short strides: When going up an incline, use fewer steps than when going down an incline or flat terrain because this requires less energy than taking long strides uphill or downhill.

-Keep good posture: It’s essential to maintain good posture while running uphill, so your chest stays open and allows more air into your lungs.
+Keep good posture: Maintaining good posture while running uphill is essential, so your chest stays open and allows more air into your lungs.